Anatomy of a fish hook What makes a Fish Hook

 Choosing the Right Hook Eye for Fishing Success

-The hook eye exists to allow fishing line to attach to the hook.
-It is at its most basic a loop onto which fishing line can be tied.
-Tons of variations on this basic feature exist from eye orientations to legs.
+The hook eye allows fishing line to attach to the hook.
+At its most basic, it is a loop onto which fishing line can be tied.
+Many variations of this basic feature exist, including different eye orientations and leg styles.

-The metal wire used to make the hook defines its strength (in conjunction with whether it is forged or unforged, see shank).
-Light, medium, and heavy wire hooks each have use cases where they are beneficial.
-Read more about that here.
+The metal wire used to make the hook helps define its strength, in conjunction with whether it is forged or unforged (see shank).
+Light, medium, and heavy wire hooks each have specific use cases where they excel.

-The shank is the length of metal from the hook eye (or leg) to the beginning of where the hook begins to bend.
-Shank configurations include forged and unforged options, different lengths, and sometimes include features to secure baits such as slices or bait keepers.
-Read more about each here.
+The shank is the length of metal from the hook eye (or leg) to the point where the hook begins to bend.
+Shank configurations include forged and unforged options, different lengths, and, in some cases, features designed to secure baits, such as slices or bait keepers.

 The bend is the curved radius at the base of each hook.
-In some hooks the bend is harder to differentiate from the shank as the hook curves gently from the hook eye onward.
-The bend is one of the key features of a hook, with variations that enable bait security, to hook bends that are designed to hook fish in very specific places to prevent unnecessary mortality of game fish.
+In some hooks, the bend is harder to distinguish from the shank, as the hook curves gradually from the eye.
+The bend is one of the most important hook features, with variations designed to improve bait security or to hook fish in specific locations to reduce unnecessary mortality.

-The hook point shouldn’t be overlooked.
-It’s the business end of a hook and sharp hooks can mean the difference between catching or missing fish.
-Hook points offer anglers a chance to fish familiar styles of hooks in different sharpness and shapes to dial in configurations that meet their needs.
+The hook point should not be overlooked.
+It is the business end of the hook, and sharp points can mean the difference between landing or losing a fish.
+Different hook point styles allow anglers to fine-tune sharpness and shape to meet their specific needs.

 Hook Barb

-Hooks either have or don’t have a barb.
-A barb is a small, triangular piece of metal extending from the tip of a hook point that allows a fish to slide onto the hook, but has a blunt end to act as a stop so the fish doesn’t easily slide back off.
+Hooks either have a barb or are barbless.
+A barb is a small, triangular piece of metal extending from the tip of the hook point.
+It allows a fish to slide onto the hook easily, while its blunt edge helps prevent the fish from sliding back off.

 Hook Gap